Deep-Symmetry/open-beat-control/README.md

 features over [Open Sound Control](https://en.wikipedia.org/wiki/Open_Sound_Control).

-> :construction: Although there hasn't yet been a formal release of
-> this project, it is ready for widespread use, and I am gathering
-> feedback (and hopefully a few example Puredata programs to share) in
-> preparation for the first release.
-Please dive in and help!
->
-> :squirrel: This is already the recommended replacement for the
+> :star2: This is the recommended replacement for the former
-> former standalone `beat-carabiner` daemon.
-That project is now
+> standalone `beat-carabiner` daemon.
+That project is now embedded in
-> embedded in this one as a library.
+> this one as a library.

 ## Background